code11/verified-library/README.md

 	getInfo() { return Object descriptorInformation }
 	// If you want to get more details about the template, from the envelope definition.
 No need to call this unless you are explicitly looking for something

+    setCustom(customProperties Object){ return void }
+    // This can be uesd to add a name to a document and tags.
+Example:
+    // template.setCustom({ name: "delivery-form", tags: ["delivery", "mytag"] })

 ```

 ##### ID rights API